CircleOfNice/CoreWorker/README.md

 The following examples show how some common use cases are solved using CoreWorker.

 ## Wait until process is ready
-Let's suppose we want to wait until our http-server is ready - but not longer than 1000 milliseconds So first we write a simple server script ...
+Let's suppose we want to wait until our http-server is ready - but no longer than 1000 milliseconds So first we write a simple server script ...
 ```js
 //Server.js